jeanc18rlos/dental-vip-cms/src/pages/en/specialties/sedation-and-general-anesthesia.md

-      answer: "<p>Because of its great effectiveness, safety and almost absolute absence of side effects, trunk or infiltrative local anesthesia is the one of choice for routine interventions in Dentistry and minor oral surgery in outpatient settings, while inhalation or intravenous conscious sedation it is the best option for special or excessively apprehensive patients.
+      answer: "<p>Because of its great effectiveness, safety and almost absolute absence of side effects, trunk or infiltrative local anesthesia is the one of choice for routine interventions in Dentistry and minor oral surgery in outpatient settings; while inhalation or intravenous conscious sedation it is the best option for special or excessively apprehensive patients.
 General anesthesia is only necessary in cases of major surgery such as the orthognathic and maxillofacial.</p>\n"
     - question: What is General Anesthesia?